Connectivity architecture for Azure SQL Managed Instance

 Network requirements

-The subnet in which SQL Managed Instance is deployed must have the following characteristics:
+The subnet in which SQL Managed Instance is deployed must meet the following requirements:

 • Dedicated subnet: The subnet SQL Managed Instance uses can be delegated only to the SQL Managed Instance service.
 The subnet can't be a gateway subnet, and you can deploy only SQL Managed Instance resources in the subnet.